asift91/Manual_Migration/option2.md

 - Must have access to the OnPrem servers to take backup of Moodle and database/configurations.
 - Should have a Azure subscription and the Azure Blob storage created before migration.
 - Azure cli should be installed in onprem to use AZCOPY
-- This migration activity supports with the following Softwares.
+- This migration activity installs the following Softwares with supported versions.
     - Ubuntu 16.04 LTS
     - Nginx web server 1.10.3
     - Apache2 2.4
-    - MySQL PaaS 5.6, 5.7 or 8.0 database server
+    - MySQL PaaS 5.6, 5.7 database server
     - PHP 7.2, 7.3, or 7.4
     - Moodle 3.8 & 3.9